exasol/terraform-aws-exasol/doc/developers_guide/developers_guide.md

 # Developer Guide

+## Updating CloudFormation Templates

+1. Make a copy of the latest template in `scripts` for the new version
+2. Update the new template
+3. Upload the template to S3 bucket `exasol-cf-templates` in region `eu-central-1` (prod account)

 ## CI Tests

 The CI build runs smoke tests and static code analysis.
 This requires Terraform and [tflint](https://github.com/terraform-linters/tflint) to be installed.